AlphaZone4/Item-Database/README.md

 make package
 ```

-The minified compiled JS file, CSS etc. will all be in `az4db/`
+The minified compiled JS file, CSS etc. will all be in `build/`

+You can test out the built version using the index.html file in the `build/` folder after packaging.

 Development
 -